6 surprising things your eyes reveal about your health

 Don’t need glasses or contacts to see clearly?
 Then you might not think a yearly trip to the eye doctor is worth your time.
 But in fact, such a visit can tell you a lot more about your health than just how your eyes are doing.

 “It has to do with location, location, location,” says Andrew Iwach, MD.
-He’s a clinical spokesperson for the American Academy of Ophthalmology.
+He’s a fellow of the American Academy of Ophthalmology.
 “Where the eyes are located, and where the pathways are in the brain, give us insight into what’s happening in the body.
 The eyes are the only part of the body where we can see bare arteries, veins and nerves without making an incision.”

 As a result, an eye exam can find a serious health condition before symptoms start to show.
 Or it can signal that a disease you know you have is getting worse and needs more care.
 “We’re physicians, so when we do an eye exam, we leverage the medical school training we had to gather medical information,” Dr. Iwach says.
 (Note that ophthalmologists are medical doctors.
 Optometrists are not, but they often spot other health problems too.)